perturbo-code/perturbopy/docs/source/postproc/tutorials/phdisp.rst

 * :py:attr:`.Phdisp.qpt` stores the q-points used in the calculation
 * :py:attr:`.Phdisp.phdisp` stores the interpolated phonon energies computed

-See :ref:`exporting_data` to learn how to access data from ``si_phdisp`` that is general for all calculation modes, such as input parameters and the material's crystal structure. # ERROR
+See :ref:`exporting_data` to learn how to access data from ``si_phdisp`` that is general for all calculation modes, such as input parameters and the material's crystal structure.

 Q-points
 ~~~~~~~~